Sonora in the Mexican Revolution: In historical memory

 Although the Sonorans played a decisive role in the Constitutionalist faction winning the Revolution, they have not been the subject of the kind of revolutionary hagiography of Villa or Emiliano Zapata.
-So far there has not been a major study of the Sonorans, although there have been individual biographies in English of Obregón Calles.
+So far there has not been a major study of the Sonorans, although there have been individual biographies in English of Obregón and Calles.
 The revolutionary achievements of Obregón and Calles have been overshadowed by historians' focus on Lázaro Cárdenas's presidency (1934–1940).
 Mexican historian Héctor Aguilar Camín has portrayed the Sonorans as "brutal strangers who conquered a nation to which they remained alien ... anticlerical and creole frontiersmen who overwhelmed a Catholic, indigenous and mestizo old Mexico."
 Calles's remains now rest in the Monument to the Revolution in central Mexico City, but Obregón's do not.
 A huge Obregón monument was built on the spot in the San Angel neighborhood of Mexico City where he was assassinated and for decades held the preserved arm he lost in a victorious against Villa, while his body was buried in Huatabompo.
 De la Huerta rebelled in 1923, when Obregón passed over him to designate Calles as his successor.
 He has been largely seen as a largely unimportant figure of the Sonorans, but recent research has somewhat lifted his obscurity in the historical literature.
 Obregón's maternal cousin, Benjamín Hill, has also not been spotlighted for his contributions, but he "played a crucial role as one of the principal generals in the Sonoran theater" and organized the Liberal Constitutionalist Party for the 1920 elections.
 He was called "Obregón's lost right arm," alluding to the arm his cousin lost in the 1915 battle, defeating Villa.
 He held the post of Secretary of War in the Obregón cabinet, but died under mysterious circumstances quite soon after.
 Calles viewed Hill as a rival and was immediately blamed for the "feast of the Borgias" in which Hill died.